-Pool Design article by Paolo Benedetti, SWD Master (As posted on Watershapes Magazine.
+Pool Design article by Paolo Benedetti (As posted on Watershapes Magazine.
 Click for original post.)

 Although it would seem to be something that everyone involved in watershaping would (or should) know by now, there’s at least one hurdle that’s apparently a bit too high for a good number of pool designers and builders – not to mention numerous state and local health departments, building inspectors and even some drain-cover manufacturers.